6 Best Pickleball Paddles for Beginners

 Paddles with thin cores are the easiest to wield.
 They are lightweight and cut through the air giving you quick arm speed and exceptional power.
 The ball rebounds off the paddle’s face because it is thin and can’t sink in.

-On the other hand, paddles with thick cores are slower.
-This may seem a little illogical as they have more weight behind them, but the increased core depth actually dampens the speed of the ball.
-The result is less power, but a softer feeling racket with more control.
+On the other hand, paddles with thicker cores are slower.
+This may seem a little illogical as they have more weight behind them, but the increased core depth dampens the ball’s speed.
+The result is less power but a softer feeling racket with more control.
 As such, thick cores are a great fit for beginners, but thin cores certainly still have their appeal.

 Paddle Shape